sergeballif/NSC-Math-181/Specifications.md

 >The standard audience in Math 181 consists of classmates in Math 181 who are familiar with the mathematical ideas discussed in the class and have the appropriate background knowledge for the class, but who are unfamiliar with the particular problem whose solution you are presenting and therefore need to be persuaded that your solution is correct and your conclusions believable.

 Therefore some items will not need to be discussed in a solution; for example, if a problem involves solving $3x - 4 = 5$ for $x$, you can jump straight to $x = 3$ without showing work.
 But for example, if a problem is asking you to compute a derivative using the Chain Rule, you will need to show all the calculus steps because the standard audience has not seen your problem.
 (You could skip the algebra steps needed to simplify the solution, but then you must be 100% assured that your simplified answer is correct.)
+Students are responsible for evaluating all trigonometric functions at angles that are multiples of $\pi/4$ or $\pi/6$.

 In addition to the above, here are some special rules for other aspects of your work on Problems and Miniprojects.